gaussic/keras-en-backup/sources/models/sequential.md

     from this class during training.
     This can be useful to tell the model to "pay more attention" to samples from an under-represented class.
+- __reset_metrics__: If `True`, the metrics returned will be only for this batch.
+If `False`, the metrics will be statefully accumulated across batches.

 __Returns__